Skip to main content

 def _synthesize(self, question: str) -> str:

-"""Synthesize notes into a comprehensive answer."""
+system="Synthesize these notes into a comprehensive answer.
+Cite sources.",

-Testing Your Agent
+Testing

 Unit Tests